Light is the fundamental medium for any photographer.

 The auto white balance on our cameras is a software algorithm that works out what it believes the scene in front of us should look like, however, what it is in fact trying to do is neutralize the color.
 This is why if you shoot that magnificent golden sunset with auto white balance, you may well be disappointed that the final image shows little or none of the rich colors you though were there.

-The secret is to use either the manual white balance or to shoot Raw, which does not apply any color balancing to the image.
+The secret is to use either the manual white balance or to shoot RAW, which does not apply any color balancing to the image.
 You can then recreate the real look of the scene in post production.
-Take a look at our chapter on color temperature to get an in depth look at this important characteristic of light.

 We alluded to the softness and hardness of light in the section on light and shade but it is another very important characteristic of light.
 A light source’s softness is created by a combination of it’s intensity and its position to the subject.